 The Radioactive Material Security Unit is responsible for performing activities related to nuclear security of radioactive material in use and storage, associated facilities and activities, including secure lifecycle management of disused sealed radioactive sources, and the technical implementation of the Code of Conduct on Safety and Security of Radioactive Sources and its supplementary guidance documents.

-Under the supervision and the guidance of the Unit Head (Radioactive Material Security), and in close cooperation with colleagues from IAEA’s Divisions of Radiation Transport and Waste Safety (NSRW) among others, the Senior Nuclear Security Officer (Regulatory Infrastructure) will lead the technical implementation of nuclear security components of complex, multi-disciplinary, technical assistance projects and activities aimed at supporting States in establishing and strengthening their national regulatory infrastructure for radiation safety and the security of radioactive material.
-In addition, the Senior Nuclear Security Officer (Regulatory Infrastructure) will be responsible for providing high-level technical backstopping for selected activities in the same area, such as the preparation of technical and international guidance documents, and for organizing training events and leading assessment and advisory missions.
+Under the supervision and the guidance of the Unit Head (Radioactive Material Security Unit), and in close cooperation with staff from the IAEA’s Division of Radiation, Transport and Waste Safety (NSRW) as well as from other relevant Divisions, the Senior Nuclear Security Officer (Regulatory Infrastructure) will lead the technical implementation of nuclear security components of complex, multi-disciplinary technical assistance projects and activities aimed at supporting States in establishing and strengthening their national regulatory infrastructure for radiation safety and security of radioactive material.
+In addition, the Senior Nuclear Security Officer (Regulatory Infrastructure) will be responsible for providing high-level technical backstopping for selected activities in the same area, such as the preparation of international technical guidance documents, and for organizing training events and leading assessment and advisory missions.
 Further, he/she will be expected to provide support to the development of States Integrated Nuclear Security Support Plans (INSSP) and to the implementation of actions to support these Plans.

-The Senior Nuclear Security Officer (Regulatory Infrastructure) is: (1) a recognized expert in all aspects related to the establishment and strengthening of regulatory infrastructure for the security of radioactive material and associated facilities, with a good overall understanding of the regulatory infrastructure for radiation safety; (2) a technical team leader for the implementation of complex, multi-disciplinary technical assistance projects, including guiding and facilitating discussions with decision-makers and high level representatives of States, and other relevant international organizations and initiatives relating to regulatory infrastructure during IAEA missions to developing countries; (3) a scientific secretary to international scientific meetings related to regulatory infrastructure, overseeing the preparation of related documents; (4) a substantive contributor, providing inputs to the consolidation and development of new IAEA training courses tailored to the specific needs of beneficiary States; and (5) a liaison between representatives of national regulatory bodies and other competent authorities in States, experts and senior representatives in the field of infrastructure for radiation safety and security of radioactive material.
+The Senior Nuclear Security Officer (Regulatory Infrastructure) is: (1) a recognized expert in all aspects related to the establishment and strengthening of regulatory infrastructure for the security of radioactive material and associated facilities, with a good overall understanding of the regulatory infrastructure for radiation safety; (2) a technical team leader for the implementation of complex, multi-disciplinary technical assistance projects, including guiding and facilitating discussions with decision-makers and high level representatives of States, and other relevant international organizations and initiatives relating to regulatory infrastructure during IAEA missions to developing countries; (3) a scientific secretary to international scientific meetings related to regulatory infrastructure developing, the related documents, utilizing technical contributions from relevant experts in Member States; (4) a substantive contributor, providing inputs to the consolidation and development of new IAEA training courses tailored to the specific needs of beneficiary States; and (5) a liaison with representatives of national regulatory bodies and other competent authorities in States, experts and senior representatives in the field of regulatory infrastructure for radiation safety and security of radioactive material.

 Functions / Key Results Expected

-Lead the technical analysis and assessment of States‘ needs in the area of national regulatory infrastructure for the security of radioactive material and, in collaboration with NSRW, radiation safety, and propose innovative approaches to address identified shortcomings.
+Lead the technical analysis and assessment of States‘ needs in the area of national regulatory infrastructure for the security of radioactive material and, in collaboration with NSRW, in the area of radiation safety, and propose innovative approaches to address identified shortcomings.

-Provide authoritative advice on national strategies on the security of radioactive material in use and storage, including to senior officials.
+Provide authoritative advice on national strategies for the security of radioactive material in use and storage, including to senior officials.

-Lead the technical implementation of relevant components of Integrated Nuclear Security Support Plans (INSSP) based on Member States‘ needs, and provide programmatic guidance according to the IAEA and international recommendations and guidelines.
+Lead the technical implementation of relevant components of Integrated Nuclear Security Support Plans (INSSPs) based on Member States‘ needs based on the IAEA Nuclear Security Guidance documents, IAEA Safety Standards and guidelines.

 Organize and lead international meetings on the establishment and strengthening of regulatory infrastructure for radiation safety and nuclear security of radioactive material and associated facilities.

-Lead the provision of technical input to the development of Nuclear Security Guidance documents in the subject area, in collaboration with NSNS officers and Member State experts.
+Lead the provision of technical input to the development of Nuclear Security Guidance documents in the subject area, in collaboration with other NSNS staff and based on technical contribution from Member State experts.